SkyesCodes/WhackaMole/README.md

 ---
 * Stretch goals include:
    - upgrading the visuals
+   - sound effects
    - an instance based highscore tracker
    - a harder difficulty (less time to successfully click circles)
 ---
+* Potential roadblocks
+    - circles being chosen at random back to back, could be confusing to the players
+    - overall responsiveness of circles becoming inactive on click
+    - on click functionality
+    - performance on different devices/screens
 ![Wireframe1](https://imgur.com/rj0qyLD.jpg)